 Diana Laurillard is Professor of Learning with Digital Technologies at the Knowledge Lab, UCL Institute of Education, leading research projects on developing the Learning Designer suite of tools and online community for teachers and trainers, on adaptive software interventions for learners with low numeracy and dyscalculia, and on the use of MOOCs for professional development.
 Currently she also holds positions as: co-PI at the Centre for Global HE (UCL-IOE); partner investigator at the Science of Learning Research Centre (Universities of Queensland and Melbourne); lead educator on a MOOC on ICT in Primary Education: Transforming children's learning across the curriculum, on Coursera, and for one on Blended Learning Essentials on FutureLearn; member of the Boards of the Learning Foundation, and Climate KIC Education.Previous roles include: Head of the e-Learning Strategy Unit at the Department for Education and Skills; Pro-Vice-Chancellor for learning technologies and teaching at The Open University; the Visiting Committee on IT at Harvard University; Royal Society Working Group on Educational Neuroscience, President of the Association for Learning Technology, Thinker in Residence at the Royal Flemish Academy of Belgium.
 Her most recent book is Teaching as a Design Science, 2012.
 Her previous book, Rethinking University Teaching, 2002, is one of the most widely cited in the field.

-Madeleine Murray is National Coordinator with PDST Technology in Education with responsibility for the design of online continuous professional development courses in ICT for teachers.
-Madeleine’s work has included responsibility for the production of the NCTE e-Learning Handbook and Roadmap.
-She has also managed the development of a range of courses for teachers, including the online courses Tablets for Literacy and Numeracy, Scratch for Learning, ICT & ePortfolios for Assessment.
-Madeleine also manages the production of videos illustrating good practice in the use of ICT in Irish schools.
+Madeleine Murray is National Coordinator CPD Design with PDST Technology in Education, part of the Irish Ministry of Education’s national Professional Development Service for Teachers (PDST).
+Madeleine is responsible for the design of online continuing professional development courses in digital technologies for teachers, including courses on digital learning planning, digital technologies for literacy, teaching online, amongst others.
+Madeleine also manages the production of videos illustrating good practice in the use of digital technologies in Irish schools.
 A languages graduate of Trinity College, Dublin, Madeleine is also a trained primary teacher.
 Prior to working in education, Madeleine worked for several years on the design and delivery of professional development in ICT to commercial and public sector organisations.

 Diego Rojas Ruiz has a degree in Philology and a Master in Didactics of Language and Literature.
 He is a teacher of English.
 Since 2007, he has been working for the eTwinning Spanish National Support Service, hosted by the Spanish National Institute of Educational Technologies and Teacher Training.
 He has coordinated and been responsible for contents and methodologies in online actions such as mentored courses and MOOCs.